 (Mark One)

-\boxtimes ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the fiscal year ended December 31, 2020
+For the fiscal year ended December 31, 2021

-or

-TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+□ TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to
+For the transition period from to .

 Commission File Number: 0-19582

 A. Full title of the plan and the address of the plan, if different from that of the issuer named below:

 OLD DOMINION 401(k) RETIREMENT PLAN

 B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office:

 Old Dominion Freight Line, Inc. 500 Old Dominion Way Thomasville, NC 27360

-INDEX

 REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 1

 FINANCIAL STATEMENTS:

-Statements of Net Assets Available for Benefits - December 31, 2020 and 2019 2
+Statements of Net Assets Available for Benefits - December 31, 2021 and 2020 2

-Statement of Changes in Net Assets Available for Benefits for the Year Ended December 31, 2020 3
+Statement of Changes in Net Assets Available for Benefits for the Year Ended December 31, 2021 3

 Notes to Financial Statements 4

 SUPPLEMENTAL SCHEDULES:

-Schedule H, Line 4i-Schedule of Assets (Held at End of Year) - December 31, 2020 9
+Schedule H, Line 4i-Schedule of Assets (Held at End of Year) - December 31, 2021 9

 EXHIBIT INDEX 10

 SIGNATURES 11

-Note: Other schedules required by the Department of Labor's ("DOL") Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), have been omitted because they are not applicable.
+Note: Other schedules required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974, as amended, have been omitted because they are not applicable.